-The District's net pension liability was measured as of December 31, 2017 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of the same date using the following actuarial methods and assumptions.
+The District's net pension liability was measured as of December 31, 2019 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of the same date using the following actuarial methods and assumptions.

-Actuarial valuation date December 31, 2017
+Actuarial valuation date December 31, 2019

 Actuarial cost method Entry-age normal

 Assumptions Price inflation 2.50%

-Salary increases 3.39% to 14.25%
+Salary increases 3.35% to 14.25%

-Interest rate 7.50%
+Interest rate 7.25%

 Cost of living adjustments 3.00%

+Asset valuation method Fair value

-For nondisabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2014).
+For nondisabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
-For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2014).
+For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for nondisabled lives.
-For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2014).
+For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.